Event-Free Moving Object Segmentation from Moving Ego Vehicle: METHODOLOGY

 \subsection{Prior Fusion}

-To seamlessly integrate the high dynamic feature $F_m$ with the visual feature $F_{rgb}$, we introduce a novel prior fusion framework shown in \Cref{Fig-main}.
+To seamlessly integrate the high dynamic feature $\Tilde{F}$ with the visual feature $F $, we introduce a novel prior fusion framework shown in Figure \ref{Fig-main}.
 Traditional RGB-Event fusion methods such as \cite{tomy2022fusing} often operate in an equal or higher dimensional feature space.
 However, the direct application of such methods to our context poses a challenge.
 Since one feature is estimated based on the other, even with event supervision, it may still exhibit a high degree of redundancy compared to the other.
 Consequently, these methods may retain redundant information rather than mutually complementary ones.

-In contrast, following recent developments such as LoRA \cite{hu2022lora}, we propose to project both of these features into a smaller subspace, denoted as $r \ll C$.
+We propose to project both of these features into a smaller subspace, denoted as $r \ll C$.
 This projection can be likened to a low-rank decomposition, wherein only the most informative modality-specific features are preserved.
 Moreover, this approach naturally reduces the computational overhead compared to alternative fusion techniques.
 Mathematically, we achieve this projection as follows: